-2020/21 2021/22 Nature £000 £000 Grant income from the UK Government for Individual Electoral 232 - Registration (IER) Grant income from the Scottish Government 134 186 Barclay Implementation Funding (included in requisitions) 117 453
+2021/22 2022/23 Nature £000 £000 Grant income from the Scottish Government 186 13 Barclay Implementation Funding (included in requisitions) 453 268

-Grant income from the Scottish Government was used in 2021/22 for preparing for the Local Government elections in May 2022.
+Grant income from the Scottish Government was received to provide for the introduction of the Electoral Integrity Programme (EIP) from May 2023 across the UK.
+The EIP falls under the new Elections Act 2022 which contains measures such as introducing the requirement to show ID at polling stations, improving the accessibility of elections to make it easier for people with disabilities to vote, and bringing in changes to postal and proxy voting.
+Unspent funding in 2022/23 will be will be put to the earmarked reserve and used in 2023/24.
 The Barclay Implementation Funding was paid to the three local authorities, and requisitioned in full by the Board, to implement the recommendations from the Barclay review of Non Domestic Rates.
-Unspent Barclay Funding in 2021/22 will be put to the earmarked reserve and used in future years.
+Unspent Barclay Funding in 2022/23 will be put to the earmarked reserve and used in future years.